derekxkwan/pdkvabs/README.md

 - dkfdec - get decimal part of float
 - dkfdectol - pass float if within decimal tolerance of int
 - dkhztorad - linear freq (Hz) to angular freq (rad/s)
 - dkincrease - detect increases
+- dkmstobpm - ms to beats per minute
 - dkmstosamp - ms to samples
 - dknearest - floor to the nearest grain
 - dknearest - round to the nearest grain